-Amount for the fourth quarter includes charges totaling \$297.8 million (\$291.4 million after tax amount attributable to the Company) for the following: (1) \$180.0 million (pretax and after tax) to increase the accrual for estimated future asbestos-related costs; (2) \$100.5 million (\$93.8 million after tax amount attributable to the Company) for restructuring and asset impairment; and (3) \$17.3 million (\$17.6 million after tax amount attributable to the Company) for restructuring and assets and liabilities held outside of Venezuela.
+Amount for the fourth quarter includes charges totaling \$297.8 million (\$291.4 million after tax amount attributable to the Company) for the following: (1) \$180.0 million (pretax and after tax) to increase the accrual for estimated future asbestos-related costs; (2) \$100.5 million (\$93.8 million after tax amount attributable to the Company) for restructuring and asset impairment; and (3) \$17.3 million (\$17.6 million after tax amount attributable to the Company) for the remeasurement of certain bolivar-denominated assets and liabilities held outside of Venezuela.
 The effect of these charges is a reduction in earnings per share of \$1.71.